Ventilation flaws at £400m Edinburgh sick kids 'risked spreading MRSA and norovirus'

 The counsel's closing submission said that the "initial versions" of the Environmental Matrix had "contained appropriate environmental parameters, including air changes rates, for critical care rooms".

-However, engineers developing the matrix subsequently decided to insert a "room function reference sheet" which seeded errors in the ventilation.
+However, engineers developing the matrix subsequently decided to insert a "room function reference sheet" which seeded errors with the ventilation.

 Counsel states: "In the preparation of this sheet, room functions for various areas in the hospital were determined by engineers without consulting with clinicians or infection prevention and control specialists.